 Lengthening the contracted muscles helps relieve other soft tissue restrictions, and normal functioning of the area is restored (e.g. normal blood flow, reduction of inflammation, normal loading of the body within gravity, etc.).
 Working on trigger points and their referred areas helps to calm the nervous system and reduce/eliminate the irritation in the sensory nerves.
 When both of these are accomplished, pain goes away, and you feel dramatically better!

-Please understand that I am not connected with Paul St. John or the Paul St. John neuromuscular therapy training in any way.
-The following information was accurate as of January 2020.
+Please understand that I am not connected with Paul St. John or the Paul St. John neuromuscular therapy training, except that I am a graduate of Paul's NMT training.
+If you are trying to get in contact with them, then here are some resources (the following information was accurate as of January 2020).

 If you have interest in Paul's current training, check out Paul's Neurosomatic Therapy.